turingschool/curriculum-site/module2/projects/bulk_discounts/back_end_requirements.md

 <section class="dropdown">
 ### 5. Merchant Bulk Discounts Index Filtered

-When passed a query parameter, returns bulk discounts filtered by criteria (e.g., by percentage or quantity).
+When passed a query parameter, returns bulk discounts filtered by that criteria (i.e., by discount amount, discount type, or quantity threshold).

 </section>

 <section class="dropdown">
 ### 6. Merchant Invoice Show Page: Discounted Revenue

-Returns the total revenue for a merchant on an invoice (before and after discounts).
+Returns the total revenue and discounted revenue for a merchant on an invoice.

 **Request**